nwaldispuehl/interval-music-compositor/en/feedback_support.markdown

 ### Linux

 * On Linux, the pre-listen function only plays music if there is no other audio source active on the system.
+* If you're using the OpenJDK Java and the program can't be started due to an error like `NoClassDefFoundError: javafx/collections/FXCollections` you need to install the `openjfx` package.
+Do it for example by entering `sudo apt-get install openjfx` on the command line.

 ### Mac OS X